 ECA SECTORS / WATER

-ECA works extensively on water projects, assisting in institutional development and regulatory framework development for water and wastewater service provision to support a sustainable tariff structure.
+ECA works extensively in the water sector, assisting in institutional development and regulatory framework development for water and wastewater service provision.

 SELECTED PROJECTS INCLUDE >>